ritvikmath/jekyll-now/_posts/2016-7-23-SwipeMarket.md

 </center>
 </figure>

 From the chart, we see that altogether the three quick service restaurants, where the dollar value of a swipe is relatively low, are frequented only 4% of the time.
 The Big 4 Dining Halls make up the overwhelming majority of the locations in the market for swipes.
-Feast (Asian Cuisine) is frequented most often, then Bruin Plate (Healthy Food), followed by De Neve (Tasty Junk Food), with Covel (In my opinion, improving) coming in last.
+Feast (Asian Cuisine) is frequented most often, then Bruin Plate (Healthy Food), followed by De Neve (Tasty Junk Food), with Covel (In this author's opinion, improving) coming in last.

 ## How much does UCLA Dining lose?

 As with many black markets (illegal music, pirated DVDs, etc.) the original creator of the product never sees revenue from underground transactions.
 The natural question is then: how much revenue does UCLA Dining lose from the operation of the swipe market?

-Better yet, let's think about how much revenue is lost and when it is lost.
+Better yet, let's think about lost revenue as a function of time.
 We know that in times between quarters, winter, spring, and summer breaks, there are fewer transactions taking place and thus there is less revenue being lost.
 But, we also know that around the end of academic quarters, especially in finals week, we see a surge of trades in the market, and should thus expect to see a surge of lost revenue.
-But, then again, maybe not ...
-Maybe students who are buying swipes at the end of quarters are mostly buying swipes to quick service restaurants because it takes up less valuable study/sleep time during finals week.
+But, then again, maybe not ... maybe students who are buying swipes at the end of quarters are mostly buying swipes to quick service restaurants because it takes up less valuable study/sleep time during finals week.
 If that is the case, we might not see a surge in lost revenue around finals week.

 To answer the question we will focus only on people who buy swipes to dining halls (the Big 4 in the donut plot above) and use the following pricing information provided by UCLA dining: